descala/initr/puppet/modules/fail2ban/README.rst

 Fail2ban class accepts 3 parameters:

-* jails: Array with jails that should be enabled
+* jails: Array with jails that should be enabled (check values currently accepted at templates/jail.local.erb)

 * custom_jails: Text to add directly to configuration